sergeykomlach/AdvancedBiometricPromptCompat/README.md

 ## I have a device that can be unlocked using Fingerprint/Face/Iris and(or) I can use this biometric type in pre-installed apps.
 But it doesn't work on 3rd party apps.
 Can  you help?

-Yes, this is unfortunately often met.
+Yes, this is unfortunately happens very often.
 Many functions demanded by the market are often implemented by device manufacturers before the same API appears in the official Android SDK.

 In short:
 The device manufacturer has implemented biometric authentication via fingerprint/face/iris, but "forgot" to provide access to this implementation for third-party developers.
 Therefore, preinstalled (system) applications developed by the device manufacturer can use biometrics, while banking applications, password managers, and other third-party applications cannot.